piegope/doc/docs/en/kb/z-parking/microsoft-office-installed.md

 ## Solution

 This can be confirmed by going in ***Help – Application Logs*** to view the full error message.
-It should be something like ***System.Runtime.InteropServices.COMException: The associated COM server does not support ActiveX Document embedding***
+It should be something like ***System.Runtime.InteropServices.COMException: The associated COM server does not support ActiveX Document embedding***.

 To resolve this, you have to create a reg file with the content below and merge it in your registry.
 A restart may be required.